Kolin63/BetsAndRegrets/Dialogue.md

 ## Hayden (25 lines)
 ```
 00.1 Well, I guess I better make some cash.
 (At the start)
 02.0 What is this?
-Only  (when he wins a day, he has max souls, the earnings are between 1x and 2x)
+Only  (when he wins a day, he has max souls, the earnings are between 1x and 5x)
-08.0 I guess it's something (when he wins a day, has max souls, earnings are above 2x exclusive)
+08.0 I guess it's something (when he wins a day, has max souls, earnings are above 5x exclusive)
 09.0 This game is rigged! (after he loses 3 times in a row, he has max souls)
 10.0 %*$@!
 (When he loses and no other conditions are met)
+     How am I supposed to get **10 MILLION** DOLLARS?
 11.0 I won!   (after he wins and no other conditions are met)
      Finally!
-13.0 How am I supposed to get **10 MILLION** DOLLARS?
-(When he loses and no other conditions are met)
 14.0 C'mon lucky 7!
 (When day 7 starts)
 07.1 No...
 No. NOOOOO!!! (fades out as he becomes the devil's servant, game over screen)
 03.1 N-no, please give me another chance.
 I...
 I'll give you a fourth of my soul, just please, give me another chance!
 (When you lose your first soul)